Magic Up A Fresh Start To Your Day

 I’ve always been interested in technology and its intersection with what we do in our daily lives.
 I love it when I figure out how to use the interfaces technology provides to make my day go a little easier.
 There’s so much you can do these days, one of the problems is avoiding getting lost in what it can do and focus instead on how you can use it.
+The trick is to spend as much time as necessary on the important stuff — but no more time than is necessary.

 This morning I woke up and walked into our living room and said ‘Hey Siri play Dire Straits.’
 Our Beoplayer A6 is now belting out ‘Sultans of Swing.’
 I can use the same trick when in the car, and now I never need to take my hands off the wheel or my eyes off the road — a big help when driving in Doha!